 Where quizzes or tests are used to measure learning or to supplement homework, cheating makes it harder to measure the effectiveness of learning and reduces the amount that’s actually learned.
 Worse still, where exams are used to grant a qualification, that qualification is devalued if not everyone earned it fairly.
 Indeed, society itself is potentially put at risk when qualification for roles involving health and safety is taken into consideration.
 The bottom line is that when tests and exams are used to select for educational or work-life chances, anyone who gains an opportunity unfairly deprives someone else who might deserve it more.

 When tests and exams are used to select for educational or work-life chances, anyone who gains an opportunity unfairly deprives someone else who might deserve it more.
-Click To Tweet
+Share on XWith such high stakes, preventing cheating (or “test fraud” as it’s sometimes called) is a serious business.

 If there are any doubts about this, consider the fact that some countries are prepared to take radical measures to counteract cheating such as turning off the Internet during important educational exams.
 Every serious testing organization puts significant time, effort, and resources into making it hard to cheat in their exams.